Explore Rocky Mountain National Park

-Rocky Mountain National Park, designated in 1915 and split by the Continental Divide, is 267,000 acres of natural wonder that your group will not want to miss.
-Surrounded by the Roosevelt, the Routt, and the Arapahoe National Forests, and located west of Fort Collins, Loveland, and Boulder with Granby and Estes Park as gateways, Rocky Mountain National Park is convenient to so much of Colorado yet feels a world apart.
+Rocky Mountain National Park was designated as a national park in 1915 and covers 267,000 acres of natural wonderment that your group will not want to miss.
+The park is split by the Continental Divide and surrounded by the Roosevelt, Routt and Arapahoe National Forests.
+Located west of Fort Collins, Loveland and Boulder with Granby and Estes Park as gateways, Rocky Mountain National Park is convenient to so much of Colorado but feels a world apart.

-The park is open daily year round, however variable weather can cause gate/entrance closures, and the superintendent can implement area closures to protect resources or for safety.
-There are several visitors centers within Rocky Mountain National Park, including Alpine Visitor Center open daily from late May through early October, Beaver Meadows open daily year round, Fall River open year round on weekends, Kawuneeche open daily year round, and Moraine Park Visitor Center open daily throughout the summer.
+Rocky Mountain National Park is open year-round, however, variable weather can cause gate/entrance closures, and the superintendent can implement area closures to protect resources, or for safety reasons.
+There are several visitors’ centers within the park, including Alpine Visitor Center that is open daily from late May through early October.
+Beaver Meadows and Kawuneeche are open daily year-round and Fall River is open year-round on weekends.
+Moraine Park Visitor Center is open daily throughout the summer.